On this page:

 A business cannot rely on disclaimers buried in small print as an excuse for misleading or deceptive conduct.

-'Puffery' refers to wildly exaggerated, fanciful or vague claims that no reasonable person could possibly treat seriously or find misleading.
+'Puffery' is not considered misleading or deceptive.
+It refers to wildly exaggerated, fanciful or vague claims that no reasonable person could possibly treat seriously or find misleading.

-A business can break the law by failing to give relevant information to a consumer.
+A business can break the law by failing to give relevant information to a customer.

 Silence can be misleading or deceptive when, for example: